mozzarellaV8/Foundations-LinearRegression/process-analysis.md

 ## Using AIC to choose a model

-Just as another 'check', I thought I'd try using `step()` and the Akaike Information Criterion for model selection.
+Just as another 'check', I thought I'd try Stepwise Variable Selection (`step()`) and the Akaike Information Criterion.
 First to clean up some of the data - dealing with factors.

 ``` r
 states.factors <- states.data